Cybersecurity drivers part 3: The threat landscape

 1. Nation state governments: Governments have been hacking each other for years for a variety of reasons, but over the past few years a trend of nations hacking enterprises has begun to emerge.
 For instance, a unit of the Chinese Army, which allegedly began operations in 2006, has targeted bio-pharmaceutical firms in the U.S. in an attempt to steal technological and engineering information for China’s economic gain.
 The U.S. government has also stated publicly that it believes the highly publicized Sony Hack was committed by North Korea as a response to the film “The Interview,” which portrayed North Korean Supreme Leader Kim Jong Un in an unflattering light, but many questions remain around the attribution of this attack.

-1. Cybercrime: The landscape is full of criminals that perpetrate hacks purely for financial gain.
-These criminals use phishing, malware, spyware, bots and other methods to steal personal information (like credit card numbers, personal information, medical records or account login IDs and passwords) that they either sell or use themselves.
-Last year, for example, a group of hackers seized control of 1,600 accounts on Stubhub—the online marketplace for tickets to sporting events, concerts and other shows—and stole $1.6 million in ticket value.
+1. Cybercrime: The landscape is full of criminals who perpetrate hacks purely for financial gain.
+These criminals use phishing, malware, spyware, bots, and other methods to steal personal information (like credit card numbers, personal information, medical records, or account login IDs and passwords) that they either sell or use themselves.
+Last year, for example, a group of hackers seized control of 1,600 accounts on Stubhub—the online marketplace for tickets to sporting events, concerts, and other shows—and stole $1.6 million in ticket value.

 1. Organized crime: Rather than doing all of its damage through violence and intimidation like in the past, increasingly organized crime rings are pulling off major cybersecurity heists and profiting immensely.
 For example, last year a Russian gang perpetrated a massive theft, swiping 2 billion usernames and passwords as well as 500 million email addresses.
 Government agencies tasked with fighting organized crime are still scrambling to assess and figure out how to combat the threat but have had inconsistent success thus far.